Murder of Loretta Saunders: MMIWG inquiry

-Loretta Saunders' parents and sisters provided testimony on first day of the MMIWG inquiry hearing at Membertou First Nation in Cape Breton, Nova Scotia.
+Loretta Saunders' parents and siblings provided testimony on first day of the MMIWG inquiry hearing at Membertou First Nation in Cape Breton, Nova Scotia.
 In their testimony, Saunders' family alleged that their relationship with the police changed for the worse after their revelation that Saunders' was Inuk.
-Saunders' sister, Delilah Terriak, also alleged that the court appointed grief counsellor made unwanted sexual advances towards her during their sessions.
+Saunders' sibling, Diem Saunders, also alleged that the court appointed grief counsellor made unwanted sexual advances during their sessions.

 The MMIWG National Inquiry went on to interview more than 2,380 persons for the report on MMIWG in Canada.
 The final report was released in 2019 and contains "231 Calls for Justice directed at governments, institutions, social service providers, industries and all Canadians."

 Aftermath

 Memorials and vigils

 Saunders' alma mater, Saint Mary's University, held a memorial service for Saunders' on their campus in March 2014.

 Vigils for Loretta Saunders were held in many cities across Canada after her death.

 The Loretta Saunders Community Scholarship Fund was set up in 2014 in memory of Loretta Saunders, in part by Dr. Darryl Leroux (Saunders' thesis supervisor) and the Community Foundation of Nova Scotia.